Hookup culture: Drugs and alcohol

 Some studies have made a connection between hookup culture and substance use.
 Most students said that their hookups occurred after drinking alcohol.
 Frietas stated that in her study, the relationships between drinking and the party scene and between alcohol and hookup culture were "impossible to miss."
 Hookups "almost always" occur when at least one participant is drunk, according to Kimmel.
 On average, men have five drinks when they hook up and women three.
 Students who reported using marijuana or cocaine in the past year were also more likely than their peers to have hooked up during that period.

 About a third of the students who reported engaging in vaginal, anal, or oral sex during a hookup reported being very intoxicated, and another third reported being mildly intoxicated.
 Alcohol may act as a cue regarding sexual availability, as a disinhibitor, and as a rationalization or an excuse for their behavior, poor sexual performance, premature ejaculation, and other sexual dysfunctions.
 It also is the "liquid courage," which allows them to make a sexual advance in the first place.

 Studies suggest that the degree of alcoholic intoxication directly correlates with the level of risky behavior.
 In one study, 33% of those who had hooked up indicated that it was "unintentional" and likely from the influence of alcohol or other drugs.
 In a survey of first-year students, women said that 64% of their hookups came after drinking alcohol.
 Those results were similar to another study, which found that 61% of all undergraduates reported drinking alcohol before their last hookup.

 Studies have generally shown that greater alcohol use is associated with more sexual activity over the course of a hookup.
 The students who reported consuming the least amount of alcohol were also the least likely to hookup.
 At the other end of the spectrum, the greatest alcohol consumption was associated with penetrative sex and less alcohol consumption with non-penetrative hookups.
 Of those who took part in a hookup that included vaginal, anal, or oral sex, 35% were very intoxicated, 27% were mildly intoxicated, 27% were sober, and 9% were extremely intoxicated.

+"Dry dating" trend

+A recent trend called "dry dating" is gaining popularity to replace "liquid courage", which involves going on dates without consuming alcohol.